siccar/deploy_azure/README.md

 Documentation and tooling to deploy a Siccar installation

-within your choosen environment download this tool
+Within your choosen environment download this tool

      git clone https://github.com/siccar/deploy

-Manual Steps Required to Seup Up Azure Infrastructure
+Follow the steps to setup up the Azure Infrastructure

+### Step 0

+Get your stuff together:

+1. Decide and note the names for the installation i.e. n1siccardev
+2. Note its fully qualified DNS domain name i.e n1.siccar.dev
+3. Create your SSL Certificate and place the files in the ./components directory naming the files 'installationName'.crt and 'installationName'.key i.e. n1siccardev.crt

 ### Step 1

-     Run the initialize powershell command, this will ask for some basic setup properties:
+Run the initialize powershell command, this will ask for the basic setup properties:

 * Installation Name i.e. n1siccardev
 * Installation DNS Name as is used with for SSL Certificate, which will be installed later